Space Jam: Other media

 Space Jam later expanded into a media franchise which includes comics, video games and merchandise.
-The Space Jam franchise is estimated to have generated in total revenue.
+The Space Jam franchise is estimated to have generated in total worldwide revenue.
 This includes a wide variety of merchandise, such as Air Jordans, Bugs Bunny shirts, Happy Meals, Mugsy Bogues jerseys, and Tweety gowns.

 The film was adapted into a graphic novel published by DC Comics through their imprint "Warner Bros.
-Family Entertainment Reading" that published the "Looney Tunes", "Tiny Toon Adventures", "Animaniacs" and "Pinky & The Brain" monthly comic books.
+Family Entertainment Reading" that published the Looney Tunes, Tiny Toon Adventures, Animaniacs, and Pinky and the Brain monthly comic books.
 The special issue was written by David Cody Weiss and drawn by Leonardo Batic.

 A licensed pinball game by Sega, a video game for the PlayStation, Sega Saturn and MS-DOS by Acclaim, and a handheld LCD game by Tiger Electronics were released based on the film.

 Reception

 Box office

 Space Jam grossed $90.5 million in the United States, and in other territories, for a worldwide total of $250.2 million.

 Domestically, it debuted to $27.5 million from 2,650 theaters, topping the box office.
-The film then made $16.2 million in its sophomore weekend but it dropped to second place behind Star Trek: First Contact and $13.6 million in its third place behind Star Trek: First Contact and 101 Dalmatians.
+The film then made $16.2 million in its sophomore weekend, but it dropped to second place behind Star Trek: First Contact and $13.6 million in its third place behind Star Trek: First Contact and 101 Dalmatians.